DiazD/redux-experiment/README.md

 ### Redux Experiment
 It's tiring writing all the boilerplate with redux.
-Not just that, when reading code we see an `action` being dispatched and in order to find out what changes it causes we have to
+Not just that, when reading code we see an `action` being dispatched and in order to find out what changes it causes, we have to do the following:

 - Find the actionCreator function
 - Look at the action-type